 Your doctor may recommend a bowel resection for one of the following reasons:

-- Cancer: The amount of bowel he removes depends on the size and location of the cancer.
-Usually, it’s about one-fourth to one-third of the colon.
+- Cancer: The amount of bowel they remove depends on the size and location of the cancer.
 The surgeon will take out nearby lymph nodes, too.

-- Diverticulitis: You may need surgery for complications, such as severe inflammation or infection.
+- Diverticulitis: You may need surgery for complications, such as severe infection or perforation

 - Blockage: When your intestine becomes blocked, food and liquid can’t pass.
 This can cut off the blood supply, causing tissue to die.